byuccl/ddr_rowhammer/radiation2023/DDR2_PARSE_LOGS/DDR2_Results.md

     - Appeared 3:39:46 - Gone 3:59:55
     - Appeared 5:07:37 - Gone 5:07:41
     - 16/165 error groups
-    - Bit error
+    - Stuck bit
   -  16: 0x0046eb5:  a5a5a5a5 a7a5a5a5
     - Appeared 4:57:30 - Gone 6:03:39 (End of test)
     - 16/165 error groups
-    - Bit error
+    - Stuck bit
   -  12: 0x06d812c:  a5a5a5a5 a5a5a585
     - Appeared 4:36:12 - Gone 5:33:19
     - 12/165 error groups
-    - Bit error
+    - Stuck bit
   -  11: 0x005bac2:  a5a5a5a5 b5a5a5a5
     - Appeared 19:10:01 - Gone 19:55:28
     - 11/165 error groups
-    - Bit error
+    - Stuck bit
   -  10: 0x036a949:  a5a5a5a5 a5a5e5a5
     - Appeared 19:20:07 - Gone 19:30:18
     - Appeared 20:00:29 - Gone 20:20:38
     - Appeared 21:05:52 - Gone 21:10:58
     - 10/165 error groups
-    - Bit error
+    - Stuck bit
   -   6: 0x0ba13a2:  a5a5a5a5 a5ada5a5
     - Appeared 20:35:41 - Gone 20:45:48
     - Appeared 3:24:38 - Gone 3:34:45
     - 6/165 error groups
-    - Bit error
+    - Stuck bit
   -   6: 0x0d61735:  a5a5a5a5 a5a5ada5
     - Appeared 23:41:52 - Gone 23:41:57
     - Appeared 23:46:58 - Gone 0:07:06
     - 6/165 error groups
-    - Bit error
+    - Stuck bit
   -   6: 0x078ec96:  a5a5a1a5 a5a5a5a5
     - Appeared 3:09:31 - Gone 3:09:35
     - Appeared 3:14:36 - Gone 3:34:45
     - 6/165 error groups
-    - Bit error
+    - Stuck bit
   -   5: 0x00c4241:  a5a7a5a5 a5a5a5a5
     - Appeared 0:55:06 - Gone 1:12:24
     - 5/165 error group
-    - Bit error
+    - Stuck bit
   -   5: 0x010764f:  a5a5a5a5 a5a5e5a5
     - Appeared 0:55:06 - Gone 1:21:24
     - 5/165 error groups
-    - Bit error
+    - Stuck bit
   -   5: 0x01d5ae8:  a5a5a5a5 a5a5a4a5
     - Appeared 0:55:06 - Gone 1:21:24
     - 5/165 error groups
-    - Bit error
+    - Stuck bit
   -   5: 0x0b98558:  a5a5a5b5 a5a5a5a5
     - Appeared 0:55:06 - Gone 1:21:24
     - 5/165 error groups
-    - Bit error
+    - Stuck bit
   -   5: 0x0dd1440:  a5a5a5a5 a5a5a5a7
     - Appeared 0:55:06 - Gone 1:21:24
     - 5/165 error groups
-    - Bit error
+    - Stuck bit
   -   5: 0x0fc20e2:  a5a4a5a5 a5a5a5a5
     - Appeared 0:55:06 - Gone 1:21:24
     - 5/165 error groups
-    - Bit error
+    - Stuck bit
   -   5: 0x022c8bb:  a1a5a5a5 a5a5a5a5
     - Appeared 1:52:52 - Gone 2:13:00
     - 5/165 error groups
-    - Bit error
+    - Stuck bit
   -   5: 0x055697f:  a5a5a5a5 a5a5a4a5
     - Appeared 3:14:36 - Gone 3:34:45
     - 5/165 error groups
-    - Bit error
+    - Stuck bit
   -   4: 0x0efb47b:  a5a5a5a5 85a5a5a5
     - Appeared 19:15:04 - Gone 19:30:18
     - 4/165 error groups
-    - Bit error
+    - Stuck bit
   -   4: 0x0675eac:  e5a5a5a5 a5a5a5a5
     - Appeared 20:30:40 - Gone 20:45:48
     - 4/165 error groups
-    - Bit error
+    - Stuck bit
   -   4: 0x0ab8e2c:  a5a5ada5 a5a5a5a5
     - Appeared 23:01:39 - Gone 23:16:47
     - 4/165 error groups
-    - Bit error
+    - Stuck bit
   -   4: 0x03e75bb:  b5a5a5a5 a5a5a5a5
     - Appeared 23:06:40 - Gone 23:16:47
     - Appeared 0:12:07 - Gone 0:17:08
     - 4/165 error groups
-    - Bit error
+    - Stuck bit
   -   4: 0x0fd0ada:  a5a5a585 a5a5a5a5
     - Appeared 1:32:36 - Gone 1:47:51
     - 4/165 error groups
-    - Bit error
+    - Stuck bit
   -   4: 0x0a80030:  a5a5a4a5 a5a5a5a5
     - Appeared 1:57:53 - Gone 2:13:00
     - 4/165 error groups
-    - Bit error
+    - Stuck bit
   -   4: 0x05d9f61:  a5ada5a5 a5a5a5a5
     - Appeared 2:23:02 - Gone 2:38:10
     - 4/165 error groups
-    - Bit error
+    - Stuck bit
   -   4: 0x07a3027:  a5a5a5a4 a5a5a5a5
     - Appeared 3:44:47 - Gone 3:59:55
     - 4/165 error groups
-    - Bit error
+    - Stuck bit
   -   4: 0x09bf517:  a5a1a5a5 a5a5a5a5
     - Appeared 5:38:23 - Gone 5:53:37
     - 4/165 error groups
-    - Bit error
+    - Stuck bit
   -   3: 0x0a88ff3:  a5a4a5a5 a5a5a5a5
     - Appeared 20:10:31 - Gone 20:20:38
     - 3/165 error groups
-    - Bit error
+    - Stuck bit
   -   3: 0x0080bf9:  a5a5a5a5 a5ada5a5
     - Appeared 23:31:50 - Gone 23:41:57
     - 3/165 error groups
-    - Bit error
+    - Stuck bit
   -   3: 0x068e02f:  a5a5a5e5 a5a5a5a5
     - Appeared 0:28:41 - Gone 0:39:57
     - 3/165 error groups
-    - Bit error
+    - Stuck bit
   -   3: 0x0e64290:  a5a5a5a5 a5a5a5b5
     - Appeared 0:28:41 - Gone 0:39:57
     - 3/165 error groups
-    - Bit error
+    - Stuck bit
   -   3: 0x0dcd024:  a5a5a5b5 a5a5a5a5
     - Appeared 0:55:06 - Gone 1:00:14
     - Appeared 1:10:16 - Gone 1:21:24
     - 3/165 error groups
-    - Bit error
+    - Stuck bit
   -   3: 0x01515f1:  a5a5a5a5 e5a5a5a5
     - Appeared 2:02:54 - Gone 2:13:00
     - 3/165 error groups
-    - Bit error
+    - Stuck bit
   -   3: 0x000283b:  a5a7a5a5 a5a5a5a5
     - Appeared 3:24:38 - Gone 3:34:45
     - 3/165 error groups
-    - Bit error
+    - Stuck bit
   -   3: 0x0555b4e:  a5a5a5a5 a1a5a5a5
     - Appeared 4:57:30 - Gone 5:07:41
     - 3/165 error groups
-    - Bit error
+    - Stuck bit
   -   3: 0x09f0d7a:  a5a5a4a5 a5a5a5a5
     - Appeared 4:57:30 - Gone 5:07:41
     - 3/165 error groups
-    - Bit error
+    - Stuck bit
   -   2: 0x095719e:  a5a5a5a5 a5a5a5b5
     - Appeared 21:05:52 - Gone 21:10:58
     - 2/165 error groups
-    - Bit error
+    - Stuck bit
   -   2: 0x0c917c5:  a5a5a5a5 25a5a5a5
     - Appeared 23:36:51 - Gone 23:41:57
     - 2/165 error group
-    - Bit error
+    - Stuck bit
   -   2: 0x033dae0:  a5a5a5a5 e5a5a5a5
     - Appeared 0:33:44 - Gone 0:39:57
     - 2/165 error groups
-    - Bit error
+    - Stuck bit
   -   2: 0x0b4ac1e:  a5a5a5a5 b5a5a5a5
     - Appeared 0:55:06 - Gone 1:00:14
     - 2/165 error groups
-    - Bit error
+    - Stuck bit
   -   2: 0x0351653:  a5ada5a5 a5a5a5a5
     - Appeared 1:05:15 - Gone 1:21:24
     - 2/165 error groups
-    - Bit error
+    - Stuck bit
   -   2: 0x0371653:  a5ada5a5 a5a5a5a5
     - Appeared 1:05:15 - Gone 1:21:24
     - 2/165 error groups
-    - Bit error
+    - Stuck bit
   -   2: 0x011b930:  a5a5a5a7 a5a5a5a5
     - Appeared 4:09:57 - Gone 4:26:06
     - 2/165 error groups
-    - Bit error
+    - Stuck bit
   -   2: 0x013764f:  a5a5a5a5 a5a5e5a5
     - Appeared 4:09:57 - Gone 4:26:06
     - 2/165 error groups
-    - Bit error
+    - Stuck bit
   -   2: 0x01dae7e:  a5a5a5a5 85a5a5a5
     - Appeared 4:09:57 - Gone 4:26:06
     - 2/165 error groups
-    - Bit error
+    - Stuck bit
   -   2: 0x09b12e0:  a5a5a5a5 a1a5a5a5
     - Appeared 4:09:57 - Gone 4:26:06
     - 2/165 error groups
-    - Bit error
+    - Stuck bit
   -   2: 0x0a5c9f8:  a5a5a5a5 a525a5a5
     - Appeared 4:09:57 - Gone 4:26:06
     - 2/165 error groups
-    - Bit error
+    - Stuck bit
   -   2: 0x0739a0b:  a5a5a5a5 a5a5a585
     - Appeared 4:36:12 - Gone 4:47:24
     - 2/165 error groups
-    - Bit error
+    - Stuck bit
   -   2: 0x0a5142e:  a5a4a5a5 a5a5a5a5
     - Appeared 5:22:45 - Gone 5:33:19
     - 2/165 error groups
-    - Bit error
+    - Stuck bit
   -   2: 0x0637496:  a5a5a5ad a5a5a5a5
     - Appeared 5:48:29 - Gone 5:53:37
     - 2/165 error groups
-    - Bit error
+    - Stuck bit
   -   2: 0x0eb8173:  a5a5a5a5 a5a585a5
     - Appeared 5:48:29 - Gone 5:53:37
     - 2/165 error groups
-    - Bit error
+    - Stuck bit
   -   2: 0x0a73eea:  a5a5a1a5 a5a5a5a5
     - Appeared 5:53:37 - Gone 6:03:39 (It was gone at the last error group by the end of the test)
     - 2/165 error groups
-    - Bit error
+    - Stuck bit
   -   2: 0x002313c:  a5a5a5a5 a5a5a7a5
     - Appeared 5:58:38 - Gone 6:03:39 (End of test)
     - 2/165 error groups
-    - Bit error
+    - Stuck bit
   -   1: 0x00c1937:  a5a5a5a5 a7a5a5a5
     - Appeared 19:30:14 - Gone 19:30:18
     - 1/165 error groups